yoctoproject/poky/documentation/migration-guides/migration-3.2.rst

-Globbing (``*`` and ``?`` wildcards) in ``file://`` URLs within :term:`SRC_URI` did not properly support file checksums, thus changes to the source files would not always change the do_fetch task checksum, and consequently would not ensure that the changed files would be incorporated in subsequent builds.
+Globbing (``*`` and ``?`` wildcards) in ``file://`` URLs within :term:`SRC_URI` did not properly support file checksums, thus changes to the source files would not always change the :ref:`ref-tasks-fetch` task checksum, and consequently would not ensure that the changed files would be incorporated in subsequent builds.

 Unfortunately it is not practical to make globbing work generically here, so